 Come take a look at Gander; Blackhead's mighty grand...

 - わたしのココ (Watashi no Koko) once had the name Kesson Shoujo.
 So did a naughty Japanese comic with a loose grasp on biology.

 - Taco Ockerse, best known for "Puttin' On The Ritz."
 Yes, that's his birth name.

 - "H" from the 1990's pop group Steps was attacked on Twitter in 2013 because his real name is Ian Watkins, and people assumed that H was the lead singer of Welsh rock band Lostprophets, who had just been convicted of child molestation.
 To add insult to injury, Google displayed the pedophile's mugshot on search results for the Steps singer.

 - Victoria Hesketh's artist name, Little Boots, echoes that of a certain tyrannical Roman emperor.

 - Girl Group Stooshe have a name which is homophonous to stooze, the process of making cash via 0% interest rates, a term invented by Martin Lewis of moneysavingexpert.com.
 Cue the Unfortunate Implications of the name...

-- The band name Katrina & the Waves became one of these after a particularly infamous 2005 hurricane.
+- The band name Katrina and the Waves became one of these after a particularly infamous 2005 hurricane named Katrina.